 Antitrust in the United States today is caught between its pursuit of technical rules designed to define and implement defensible economic goals, and increasing calls for a new antitrust “movement.”
 The goals of this movement have been variously defined as combating industrial concentration, limiting the economic or political power of large firms, correcting the maldistribution of wealth, control of high profits, increasing wages, or protection of small business.
 High output and low consumer prices are typically unmentioned.

 This piece sets out to do three things.
 First it describes so-called “movement” antitrust, focusing on recent writings disparaging consumer welfare in favor of alternatives that seek to protect small business welfare, redistribute wealth, or pursue other goals.
-Then it describes the fundamental contours of technical antitrust, whose stated goal is the protection of low prices and high output, and explains why this approach is much more consistent with concerns about economic rationality, due process, administrability, and federalism.
+Then it describes the fundamental contours of technical antitrust, whose stated goal is the protection of high output and low prices, and explains why this approach is much more consistent with concerns about economic rationality, due process, administrability, and federalism.
 Finally, it examines several areas where technical antitrust rules could be improved, focusing mainly on merger policy and one particularly problematic area, which is antitrust’s historical failure to deal adequately with monopsony power in labor markets.

-Keywords: antitrust, mergers, monopolization, economics, legal history, Chicago School, Harvard School, consumer welfare
+Keywords: antitrust, mergers, monopolization, economics, legal history, Bork, Chicago School, Harvard School, consumer welfare

 Suggested Citation: Suggested Citation